EBI-COMMUNITY/ebi-selecta/README.md

 development and production instances, ensure the properties file reflects this.

-_For more detailed instructions of advanced installation, please see the PDF documentation._
+_For more detailed instructions of source installation, please see the PDF documentation._

 ---